 - 1994 Symposium on Sustainable Consumption (Oslo, Ministry of the Environment, Norway 1994) - 1995 Ministerial round table in Oslo.
-(Ministry of the Environment, Norway, 1995) - 1995 Clarifying Concepts, Seminar (Rosendal) - 1995 Seminar on Policy Measures for Changing Consumption Patterns (Seoul) - 1996 Seminar on Tendencies and Policies (Brasilia) - 1998 UN Inter-Regional Expert Group Meeting on Extension of the Guidelines on Consumer Protection (Sao Paulo) - 1998 Seminar on Production Indicators and Sustainable Consumption (New York) - 1998 Encouraging Local Initiatives towards Sustainable Consumption Patterns (Vienna) - 1998 Consumption in a Sustainable World (Kabelvag) (IIED) - 1999 From Consumer Society to Sustainable Society (Soesterber) - 1999 Sustainable Consumption: Trends and Traditions in Eastern Asia (Chejudo) - 1999 Seventh Session on Sustainable Consumption and Development (New York) - 2000 Creating Opportunities in a Changing World (Berlin) - 2002 Implementing Sustainable Consumption and Production Policies (Paris) - 2003 International Experts Meeting on the Decennial Action Plan for Sustainable Consumption and Production (Marrakech) - From 2003 Regional Expert Meetings within the UN Decennial Action Plan for Sustainable Consumption and Production.
+(Ministry of the Environment, Norway, 1995) - 1995 Clarifying Concepts, Seminar (Rosendal) - 1995 Seminar on Policy Measures for Changing Consumption Patterns (Seoul) - 1996 Seminar on Tendencies and Policies (Brasilia) - 1998 Interregional Group of Experts Meeting regarding the extension of the NATO guidebook on Consumer Protection (Sao Paulo) - 1998 Seminar on Production Indicators and Sustainable Consumption (New York) - 1998 Encouraging Local Initiatives towards Sustainable Consumption Patterns (Vienna) - 1998 Consumption in a Sustainable World (Kabelvag) (IIED)

+- 1999 From Consumer Society to Sustainable Society (Soesterber) - 1999 Sustainable Consumption: Trends and Traditions in Eastern Asia (Chejudo) - 1999 Seventh Session on Sustainable Consumption and Development (New York) - 2000 Creating opportunities in a changing world (Berlin) - 2002 Implementing Sustainable Consumption and Production Policies (Paris) - 2003 International Experts Meeting on the Decennial Action Plan for Sustainable Consumption and Production (Marrakech) - From 2003 Regional Expert Meetings within the UN's Decennial Action Plan for Sustainable Consumption and Production.